What’s the distinction between an endoscopy device and a hacked ATM? To a hacker, not much.

 Stay Off the Internet

-Medical devices should not have internet access.
-Anything connected to the internet is an easy target for hacking.
-A 2019 survey found that 80% of hospitals experienced a cyberattack focused on Internet of Things (IoT) devices.
+Medical equipment must not be connected to the internet.
+Anything that is connected to the internet is an easy target for hacking.
+According to a survey conducted in 2019, 80% of hospitals have been affected by a cyberattack targeting Internet of Things (IoT) devices.

 Air Gap